featbit/featbit/benchmark/k6-scripts/README.md

     ```bash
     run -e THROUGHPUT=1000 plan.js
     ```

-- When the tests are finished, the following files would be generated: summary.[throughtput]_[iteration].html and summary.[throughtput]_[iteration].json, they are representing the same results with different format.
+- When the tests are finished, the following files would be generated: summary.[throughtput]_[iteration].html and summary.[throughtput]_[iteration].json, representing the same results in a different format.
-- Do multiple tests and copy the output to local machine under the folder **bechmark/k6-scripts/test-results/results**
+- Run several tests and copy the output to the **bechmark/k6-scripts/test-results/results** folder on your local machine.
-- Run result_extractor.js with **node run result_extractor.js**, it would extract all the results to a csv file with name **summary.csv**.
+- Run result_extractor.js with **node run result_extractor.js**, it would extract all results into a csv file named **summary.csv**.

 # NB

-On your EC2 instance running Evluation Server, make sure the port 5000 is visible to the K6 instance
+On your EC2 instance running Evaluation Server, make sure that port 5000 is visible to the K6 instance.